 Our board of directors has three standing committees: the audit committee, the compensation committee, and the nominating and corporate governance committee.
 In addition, from time to time, special committees may be established under the direction of our board of directors when necessary to address specific issues.
-For instance, we also have a pricing committee to determine the offering price and other terms of any financing we may pursue in the future using our currently effective shelf registration statement on Form S-3.
+For instance, we may establish a pricing committee to determine the offering price and other terms of any financing we may pursue in the future.

 Each of the three standing committees has a written charter that has been approved by our board of directors.
 A copy of each charter is available at http://investor.tandemdiabetes.com/governance.cfm.
 However, the information contained on our website is not incorporated by reference in, or considered part of, this Proxy Statement.
+In addition, references in this Proxy Statement to our website are to inactive textual references only.

-During 2015, our Audit Committee was comprised of Mr. Twomey (Chairman), Mr. Allen and Mr. Cahill; our Compensation Committee was comprised of Mr. Roeder (Chairman), Mr. Allen and Mr. Greene; and our Nominating and Corporate Governance Committee was comprised of Dr. Treu (Chairman) and Dr. Cohen.
+During 2016, our audit committee was comprised of Mr. Twomey (Chairman), Mr. Allen and Mr. Cahill; our compensation committee was comprised of Mr. Roeder (Chairman), Mr. Greene and Dr. Treu; and our nominating and corporate governance committee was comprised of Dr. Treu (Chairman), Dr. Cohen and Mr. Roeder.